Medical Letter for Extenuating Circumstances at University

 Mitigating Circumstances Letter — Frequently Asked Questions

 A university sick note documents a specific period of illness or absence and is used for straightforward absence records, missed exams, or short-term extension requests.
-A mitigating circumstances letter is a more detailed clinical document that describes a condition’s sustained impact on your academic performance — used for formal MC panel submissions, grade appeals, and degree classification reviews.
-If your university’s process involves a formal committee or panel, you need a extenuating circumstances letter.
+A mitigating circumstances letter is a more detailed clinical document that describes a condition's sustained impact on your academic performance, used for formal MC panel submissions, grade appeals, and degree classification reviews.
+If your university's process involves a formal committee or panel, you need an extenuating circumstances letter.
 If it simply requires evidence of illness for an absence or basic extension, a sick note is sufficient.
 Not sure?
 See our university sick note page here.

 Does mental health count as mitigating circumstances? +